 Imagine someone visiting your museum for the first time.
 Do the external signs sound warm and welcoming?
 Does the entrance signage invite them in or put them off?
 Does the wayfinding include terms they understand?
 Does the interpretation appreciate their lived experience and value their point of view?
-Does it sound like words pumped out by a faceless institution or does it feel like it was written by a living, breathing individual, complete with personal experience, emotions and flaws?
+Does it sound like words pumped out by a faceless institution, or does it feel like it was written by a living, breathing individual, complete with personal experience, emotions and flaws?

-The way in which information is shared through signage, wayfinding and interpretation, through your website and social media and by staff and volunteers collectively defines your tone of voice.
+How information is shared through signage, wayfinding and interpretation, through your website and social media and by staff and volunteers collectively defines your tone of voice.

-Tone is less about the information or content you share and more about how that content is presented.
+The tone is less about the information or content you share and more about how that content is presented.
 It’s the difference between a sign like, ‘Strictly no entry to unauthorised personnel – keep out!’ and one phrased as, ‘There’s nowt for you ‘ere’.

-Whether by design or by accident, your tone of voice reveals aspects of your museum’s underlying personality and how the institution feels about both its collections and the visitor experience.
+Whether by design or by accident, your tone of voice reveals aspects of your museum’s underlying personality and how the institution feels about its collections and the visitor experience.
 Your tone of voice also influences how visitors feel, as this example from Royston & District Museum & Art Gallery demonstrates.

 Using tone of voice to engage and entertain

 When a quarter of this small museum’s display cases were left temporarily empty and half-painted during a reorganisation, Museum Assistant Amy Judd was asked to install some ‘pardon our progress’ signs.
-Judd isn’t a fan of standoffish museum communications, so opted to produce something more playful.
+Judd isn’t a fan of standoffish museum communications, so they opted to produce something more playful.
 Here’s one of the descriptions she placed inside an empty cabinet:

 The tone, therefore, echoed what regular visitors expect from the Museum, reinforcing it as a place to have fun, even if many of its exhibits were absent.
-Writing in this way felt intuitive and instinctive to Judd because, to a large extent, it was an expression of her own personality.
+Writing in this way felt intuitive and instinctive to Judd because, to a large extent, it was an expression of her personality.
 In other circumstances, institutions may craft a tone of voice that expresses the views and values of a person conjured from their imagination.

 Using tone of voice to inform and provoke

-During the development of ‘Underwater Beauty’ the Shedd Aquarium in Chicago imagined an ideal companion who would communicate with visitors as they explored the exhibit.
+During the development of ‘Underwater Beauty’, the Shedd Aquarium in Chicago imagined an ideal companion who would communicate with visitors as they explored the exhibit.
 The team landed on the idea of a ‘nature poet’, someone who appreciates the natural world (so takes time to look at things and learn about them), cares about words (so chooses and arranges them well) and values clarity.
 The result?
 Interpretation like this introductory sign, which almost sings itself off the wall:

 …and this text beside a tank of jellyfish, whose rhythmic tone matches that of the specimens it interprets: